-Facebook ads are not just a place for your promotions, but they also show you some clear data about your audience and its size.
-For example, if you want to reach men and women in New York who are interested in social media marketing, you can find out that 240,000 people on Facebook match that audience.
+Facebook ads are not just a place for your promotions, but they also show you some clear data about your target audience and its size.
+For example, if you want to reach men and women in New York interested in social media marketing, you can find out that 240,000 people on Facebook match that audience.
 If your audience is too large like this one, you might want to target a narrower niche to start.
-I do recommend you to narrow your audience and search for exact niches, which your potential buyers are interested in.
-For “social media marketing” it can be content curation, advertising, search engine marketing (SEM) and many others.
+I recommend you narrow your audience and search for exact niches.
+For “social media marketing” it can be content curation, advertising, search engine marketing (SEM), and many others.
 Any Facebook marketing guide for 2019 will tell you that it’s better to spend your advertising dollars on a smaller, more engaged niche than to blast a large demographic.

 Narrowing your audience will also save your budget spent on ads.

-You should also know influencers of your niche, platforms, and blog where your customer hangs over.
+You should also know the influencers of your niche, platforms, and blog where your customer hangs out.
 Facebook Ads will help you with this, and you will narrow your list up to those who are really interested in your page.

 Find Your Customers and Connect with Them

 It’s important to note that you can upload your email database to almost every social media platform to find your customers.
-With Facebook Ads Manager you can create a custom audience.
-Your CRM, combined with social media management software, can let you reach out to, and engage with, those customers almost instantaneously.
+With Facebook Ads Manager, you can create a custom audience.
+Make sure to choose CRM software that works in unison with your social media management tool to reach out to, and engage with customers almost instantaneously.

 Find Your Target Audience in Facebook Groups

-If you’re using Facebook as a person and you want to find your audience, use Facebook’s search bar to find groups that match your ideal customer’s interests.
+If you’re using Facebook as an individual and you want to find your audience online, use Facebook’s search bar to find groups that match your ideal customer’s interests.
 If you’re providing social media marketing services for multiple clients, find a way to segment those audiences properly so there’s no confusion.

 Tailor Content for Your Target Audience

-Now when you are done with basic preparation, you can start tailoring best content for them.
+Now when you’re done with basic preparations, you can start tailoring best content for them.
 There are several rules for you to remember, taken right from the best social media marketing guides:

 - No more than 1 post of curated content a week